judka-uriel/uriel-book/uriel_en.md

 For in eternal infinity, absolutely everything is possible, including the restoration and repetition of any life in an infinite multitude of all possible worlds.
 Everything always exists, and sooner or later all possible events
-occur: a person is born anew in other worlds and lives life an infinite number of times with all possible variations.
+occur: a person with the same soul is born anew in other worlds and lives life an infinite number of times with all possible variations.
 <!-- And so you yourself have already read this book an infinite number of times
 in an infinite number of repetitions of this world.
 Moreover, in some repetitions you agreed with this statement, while in others you did not. -->